AlinaZolotavina/tic-tac-toe/README.md

 ## Two modes are available:
 - In 'Single player' mode, the player plays against artificial intelligence.
 In this mode player can also select a shape to play with.
-- In 'Two players' mode players play against each other.
+- In 'Two players' mode players play againstseach other.

 ## Technologies in use:
 - Adobe Illustrator;